 If you’re looking for a great vacuum that doesn’t cost a fortune, you’ll be pleased to know there are some excellent budget models available.
 Here’s our list of the best vacuum cleaners under £100 (or close to it) in the UK.

-Listed below are our top recommendations for the best vacuum cleaners under £100 (or close to it).
+Listed below are eight of best vacuum cleaners under £100 (or close to it).
 We’ve tried to include models from a variety of categories, including cordless, uprights, handheld and cylinder.
-We’ve also written a brief guide of what to look out for when choosing a model in this price range.
+We’ve also written a brief guide about what to look out for when choosing a model in this price range.

 What to Look for in a Cheap Vacuum